frontenddogma/web-development-glossary/manuscript/b.md

 : The rectangular boxes that are generated for elements in the document tree and laid out according to the visual formatting model; the boxes consist of content, padding, border, and margin areas.

 Box model hack
 : A popular early 2000’s workaround for Internet Explorer 5/5.5’s incorrect support of the CSS box model.
-Obsoleted by improved browser implementations and an additional CSS property (`box-sizing`). 🌍 [tantek.com/CSS/Examples/boxmodelhack.html](https://tantek.com/CSS/Examples/boxmodelhack.html)
+Obsoleted by improved browser implementations and an additional CSS property (`box-sizing`). 🌍&nbsp;[tantek.com/CSS/Examples/boxmodelhack.html](https://tantek.com/CSS/Examples/boxmodelhack.html)

 Breadcrumb
 : A location indicator, meaning a graphical element used for navigational aid.

 Brotli
-: A general-purpose lossless compression algorithm that uses a combination of the LZ77 algorithm, Huffman coding, and second-order context modeling. 🌍 [github.com/google/brotli](https://github.com/google/brotli)
+: A general-purpose lossless compression algorithm that uses a combination of the LZ77 algorithm, Huffman coding, and second-order context modeling. 🌍&nbsp;[github.com/google/brotli](https://github.com/google/brotli)

 Browse
-: @@
+: To look over casually.
+One of the two major ways of interacting with the Web, the other one being searching.

 Browser
 : → User agent